all-of-us/raw-data-repository/docs.md

 ### Version Management

-When updating a resource (via PATCH now; and PUT support is anticipated), the RDR API requires a client to provide an HTTP “If-Match” header that points to the current version of a resource.
+When updating a resource (via PUT), the
+RDR API requires a client to provide an HTTP “If-Match” header that points to the current version of a resource.
 This prevents a client from blindly overwriting data that it hasn’t had the opportunity to see yet.
 The client uses